Nick Cunningham: Amazon Sellers & Product Sourcing

 13. Get a solid NDA in Chinese language, recommend commercial law specialists in Hong Kong

-14. Make sure NDA is signed and stamped as per contract rules
+14. Make sure the NDA is signed and stamped as per the contract rules

 15. Get a China patent